bsttsai/3DCityDB-Tools-for-QGIS_beta/README.md

 - Contact: bstsai1022@gmail.com

 ## Citation
-If you would like to get further information of this repository work, please have a look at my MSc thesis:
+If you would like to get further information of the work of this repository, please have a look at the MSc thesis:

 Tsai, B. S. (2024).
 3DCityDB-Tools plug-in for QGIS: Adding server-side support to 3DCityDB v.5.0 [[Link](https://repository.tudelft.nl/record/uuid:5992ba24-8618-48d7-9e24-28839b5da16b)] [[BibTeX](docs/CITATION.bib)]